|Minimum Stay||3 - 7 nights|

-This large, rustic, well appointed log cabin might be where Paul Bunyan would stay on his Maui vacation!
+This large rustic and well appointed log cabin might be where Paul Bunyan would stay on his Maui vacation!
 The cabin sits among forest and a lush jungle valley alongside the Maliko Stream in Haiku.
 You can walk jungle trails, or stroll next door to the Sacred Garden (same owners.)
-Jimmie Hendrix fans will definitely be interested in taking a peek in the small now uninhabited 1930's era cottage alongside the main home where he lodged.
+Jimmie Hendrix fans will definitely be interested in taking a peek at the 1930’s era cottage on this property where Hendrix lodged for his 1970 Rainbow Bridge concert.

 Clean, high quality bamboo and tropical furniture and a great private lanai and yard that you’ll certainly enjoy plenty of meals relaxing in.